HYPOHAUS is your independent partner when it comes to mortgages in Switzerland.

 - You transfer the mortgage to the new buyer for the remainder of the tenure

 - You opt for an early termination of the mortgage.
 Withdrawing from the mortgage contract ahead of the agreed term normally involves paying a penalty fee for breaking the contract.
-The same rule applies – to a lesser extent – to fixed Saron-based mortgages.
+The same rule applies – to a lesser extent – to Saron mortgages.

 No. Our services are limited to Swiss properties only.